walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.

-* Come up with a way of doing code inspections in Travis:
-    * OK: Make `gradlew check` run PMD, and on error return non-zero exit code and diagnostics on stdout
-    * FAIL: Make `gradlew check` run FindBugs (OK), and on error return non-zero exit code (OK) and diagnostics on stdout (FAIL)
-    * OK: Make `gradlew check` run Android Lint, and on error return non-zero exit code and diagnostics on stdout
-    * Make sure we cover the following use cases for Johan:
-        * Commit directly to master.
-Automatically do `gradlew check` first.
-        * Work in a branch.
-No `gradlew check` before commit.
-        * Merge a branch into master.
-Pre-merge `gradlew check`.
 * Try rotating the phone 90 degrees while long pressing and verify FeedbackWindow shows the right thing